 What is Prairifire Tree?

 In Latin, Malus means apple.
 The many varieties of these pomes stem from their ability to cross pollinate and hybridized.
 Prairifire tree is a member of these fruiting trees that produce copious blooms and edible fruit.
 Try growing Prairifire trees en masse or as standalone plants with several seasons of beauty and unmatched tolerance to numerous site conditions.

 Prairifire can grow 20 feet (6 m.) tall with a spread of 15 feet (5 m.).
 It has a nicely compact form, gently rounded with light gray, scaly bark.
-The flowers are very fragrant, deeply pink and considered showy when they appear in spring.
-Bees and butterflies find them very attractive.
+The flowers are very fragrant, deeply pink and considered showy when they appear

 The small fruits are ornamental and attractive to birds and wild animals.
 Each is about ½-inch (1.27 cm.) long, purplish red and glossy.
 The crabapples are mature by fall and persist well into winter, or until animals finish raiding the tree.
 Prairifire crabapple information identifies the fruit as a pome.
 Leaves are oval and deeply green with reddish veins and petioles but emerge with a purple tinge when young.
 Fall colors range from red to orange.